This is our school safeguarding policy which we use to ensure all children and pupils in school are as safe as they can

 Your child and their health and safety are our number one priority.
 We employ the following strategies to keep your child healthy and safe:

 All staff receive appropriate training in Safeguarding and Child Protection to ensure that they are aware of the school’s procedures for child protection and their responsibilities.
 We have a written policy and procedures for Child Protection complying with Local Authority guidance.
-The Designated Teachers for Safeguarding are Joanne E. Shaw Head Teacher, Neil Bell Deputy Head Teacher, Julie McDonald SENCo, Laura Kendall Early Years Lead and Shelley Nicholson 2-year room lead.
+The Designated Safeguarding Leads are Joanne E. Shaw Head Teacher, Neil Bell Deputy Head Teacher, Julie McDonald SENCo, Laura Kendall Early Years Lead and Shelley Nicholson 2-year room lead.
 The designated governor for Safeguarding is Maureen Nair.

 Preventing Radicalisation and Extremism